It is indicated for the treatment of chronic constipation in patients with predisposing factors and with disorders associated with constipation:

 - Diverticular disease.

 - Psychogenic constipation.

-Also as a preventive medicine in patients who should not make any effort when defecating:
+Also, as preventive medicine for patients who should not make any effort when defecating:

-- Hemorrhoids, abscesses, perianal fissures, diaphragmatic hernia, abdominal wall herniation, anorectal stenosis, cerebrovascular disease, in the postpartum period and in patients in convalescence, surgery and after myocardial infarction.
+- Hemorrhoids, abscesses, perianal fissures, diaphragmatic hernia, abdominal wall herniation, anorectal stenosis, cerebrovascular disease in the postpartum period, and patients in recovery, surgery, and after myocardial infarction.

 Lactulax takes at least 48 hours to work.
 If you find that the taste of Lactulax is too sweet, you can dilute it with fruit juice or water.

 Lactulax is a laxative that is taken to treat constipation (difficulty with pooping).
-It is also taken to help a serious liver disease called hepatic encephalopathy.
+It is also taken to help a severe liver disease called hepatic encephalopathy.